 - As a parent or caregiver, you are integral to the success of your child’s or teen’s treatment.
 In addition to participating in his or her therapy, you will learn strategies to help your child communicate effectively.

 Good hearing is an important part of speech development.
-Audiologists at Summit Medical Group provide testing for people of all ages to identify and manage hearing and balance disorders.
+Audiologists at Summit Health provide testing for people of all ages to identify and manage hearing and balance disorders.
 They will partner with your child’s speech therapist to ensure your child gets the comprehensive care he or she needs.

 Hearing loss (or hearing impairment) is defined as hearing problems in one or both ears.
 It includes the inability to hear the range of sounds that is normal for most people.
 People with hearing loss or hearing impairment might hear some sounds, but they also might hear no sounds.